Hgoatly/RecipesWithout/README.md

 This was because the developer considered that those pages were already visually stimulating, so needed no more images.
 The other pages were considered to be quite bland by the developer, so inspirational food-related background images were added to beautify the site.

+Even though some of the images are barely visible when viewed on a mobile site, because they are behind cards, the decision was made to include them on the mobile site as well so that they add some colour and interest to the background.

 ### Layout:

 - The Materialize framework was used throughout the site to add responsiveness and to help facilitate mobile-first design.